 Choosing a vendor that is natively built on the cloud means they can seamlessly fit into the way you operate and can be better integrated into your software lifecycle.

-For example, cloud native architectures have become the standard for modern software development.
+For example, cloud-native architectures have become the standard for modern software development.
 Modern development and operations workflows deliver agility, allowing you to build, test/validate, and ship products faster.

-Cloud native vendors can support continuous integration and delivery into multiple environments (development, staging, production etc.).
+Cloud-native vendors can support continuous integration and delivery into multiple environments (development, staging, production etc.).
 Selecting cloud-native vendors will help you avoid delays in your current process as you continue to release and deliver value to your customers.

 Get a demo of Qrvey